jplindstrom/p5-autobox-Transform/README.md

 ### Sorting with order, order\_by

-- provide order options for how one value should be compared with the others
+- Provide order options for how one value should be compared with the others:
     - how to compare (cmp or <=>)
     - which direction to sort (ascending or descending)
-    - the value can be transformed using an optional subref, e.g. by uc($\_)
+    - which value to compare, using a subref, e.g. by uc($\_)
-- in case of a tie, provide another comparison
+- In case of a tie, provide another comparison

     # If the name is the same, compare age (oldest first)